qua-platform/qua-libs/examples/randomized-benchmark/two-qubit-rb/readme.md

 - *N_sequences*: Number of random sequences to be generated for averaging
 - *two_qb_gate_macros*: Dictionary containing macros taking a baking object as input and using baking play statements on necessary quantum elements to perform the three 2 qubit gates mentioned above ("CNOT", "SWAP" and "iSWAP" which are also keys of the dictionary).
 The native two-qubit gate macro shall always contain a baking align statement before and after the playing statements
-- *single_qb_macros*: Optional dictionary in the case where a single qubit gate is not simply a QUA play statement on one quantum element, one can specify a dictionary of a set of macros.
-Note that the dictionary shall then contain macros for all single qubit generators, i.e "I", "X", "Y", "X/2", "Y/2", "-X/2", "-Y/2".
+- *single_qb_macros*: shall contain keys "I", "X", "Y", "X/2", "Y/2", "-X/2", "-Y/2".
-- *qubit_register*: Tuple containing names of two target qubits
+- *qubit_register*: set of aliases provided by the Resolver class to describe the two qubits
 - *seed*: Random seed